msteffeck/django-statemodel/README.md

 []
 ```

-Notice, in the code above, the `state_timestamps` are empty.
+Notice, in the code above, the `state_timestamps` field is empty.
 Timestamps are stored
 in a cache field and saved when the model is saved.
 This is to ensure only the
 final state-transition is saved (in case the state is switched before saving).
 See example below: